KhumaloKat/Computer-Vision-Face-Tracking-Camera/README.md

 ## FEATURES

--Using Face Detection and PID module the camera follows every face detected
+-Using Face Detection and PID module the camera tracks every face detected vertically and horizontally

 ## INSTALLATION: